NattaponS5/EncryptHash/readme.md

     - This will generate public key and private key of the user (We assume 1 user has the access to the plaintext data)
     - The user key pair will save to "keygen_user_logs" folder

+python keygen_moac.py
+    - This will generate public key and private key of the MOAC (MOAC = Master of All Cluster)
+    - The MOAC key pair will save to "keygen_moac_logs" folder

 Phase 2: Encryption of sensors inside the planthouse.------

 python ph_1_aes_encrypt.py